groue/GRMustache/Guides/partials.md

 Partial templates
 =================

-When a `{{>name}}` Mustache tag occurs in a template, GRMustache renders in place the content of another template, the *partial*, identified by its name.
+When a `{{> name }}` Mustache tag occurs in a template, GRMustache renders in place the content of another template, the *partial*, identified by its name.

 You can write recursive partials.
 Just avoid infinite loops in your context objects.